-For the deer muscle tissue samples, 6 out of the 41 muscle tissue samples had levels greater than the minimum detectable concentration for strontium-89,90, with a maximum concentration of 0.00890 pCi/g.
+For the hog muscle tissue samples, strontium-89,90 was present at levels greater than the minimum detectable concentration for 3 out of 26 samples, with a maximum concentration of 0.00847 pCi/g.
 These average results are similar to those of previous years.
 All cobalt-60 results were not detectable.
-Gross beta activity, detected in all samples, is consistent with 2008 through 2019 results.
+Gross beta activity, detected in all samples, is consistent with 2008 through 2020 results.